 Michelle left the corporate law business in 1991 and started to work in the public service sector where she worked for Mayor Richard Daley and later became the (assistant) Chicago planning and development commissioner.
 Michelle and Barack married at Trinity United Church of Christ in 1992, on October 3rd, and in her role of First Lady, Michelle has focused on social issues like education, poverty, and healthy living.

-In 1993, Michelle was appointed director of Chicago’s Public Allies, a nonprofit program that supports young adults to develop their knowledge and skills to become future leaders in the public sector.
-In 1996, she was appointed associate dean of student services at the University of Chicago where she developed the University’s first community service program, and in 2002, Michelle started to work for the Hospitals of the University of Chicago as director of external affairs and community relations.
+In 1993, Michelle was appointed the director of Chicago’s Public Allies, a nonprofit program that supports young adults to develop their knowledge and skills to become future leaders in the public sector.
+In 1996, she was appointed an associate dean of student services at the University of Chicago where she developed the University’s first community service program, and in 2002, Michelle started to work for the Hospitals of the University of Chicago as director of external affairs and community relations.

 In May 2005, she became the University of Chicago Medical Center’s vice president for community relations and external affairs, and she continued to work there on a part-time basis until Barack was sworn in as president.
 She first got national attention when she was at Barack’s side as he was delivering an important speech at the 2004 Democratic National Convention, after which he was elected as U.S. Senator from Illinois.